bunnysayzz/AppleAI/README.md

     </tr>
   </table>

-  <p><em><strong>Your support is incredibly motivating</strong> and helps me dedicate more time to bringing regular updates, adding new AI tools, and improving features.<br>Every contribution is a huge encouragement to continue this journey alongside my studies! ❤️</em></p>
+  <p><em>Your support enables us to bring regular updates, integrate new AI services, and improve existing features.<br>Every contribution helps maintain and evolve this project.
+Thank you for your support! ❤️</em></p>
   <hr>
 </div>

-A MacOS menu bar app that brings ChatGPT, Claude, Perplexity, Copilot, DeepSeek, and Grok into one streamlined interface, accessible anywhere with a global ⌘E shortcut.
+## App Preview

 ![Apple AI](interface.png)